BrickMMO/template-documentation-markdown/README.md

 ## Guidlines

-The following rules should be followed with each `system-about` website:
+The following rules should be followed with each `system-documentation` website:

 - Home page includes a brief system descrition followed by a list of versions
 - Each version will have a page named `v<#>.markdown` in the `root` folder